MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-Contains the requested financial statistics or parametrized views into the database.
+Contains the requested financial statistics or parameterized views into the database.

 `statsOpt` provides a collection of metrics about services consumed and provided.